doivglser/mindevenviro-fanciful/README.md

   Keep trying, until shi3lD says "WE HAVE shi3lD".

-  You will have two files on ~/ :
+  You will have two logs on ~/ :

   		"[MonthYear].mac_recieves_dhcp_lease"

-			A list with MAC-ADDRESSES that works with your hardware
+			- A list with MAC-ADDRESSES that works with your hardware

 		"[MonthYear].mac_no_dhcp_lease"

-			A list with MAC-ADDRESSES that doesn't work with your hardware
+			- A list with MAC-ADDRESSES that doesn't work with your hardware

   Depends on: start_shield, stop_shield, nids-antivirus-up

+* log ~/.wH0rUNSon:

+		search:		workflow, user/host control
+		mysql_cp_db:	workflow, user/host control
+		sCRYPtUPdater: 	workflow, user/host control
+		redundanZ:	startups, failures
+		shielD:		macs

 * set_mysql_passwd (shell script)

   To set up the MariaDB root password, enter a friendly password, only: numbers,lower-case,upper-case, 10 digits.